Have you ever witnessed a dog asthma attack? It is quite scary, really.

 As mentioned above, asthma not a disease.
 It is in reality a symptom which occurs as part of a severe allergic reaction.

 Dogs that have weakened immune systems are more prone to allergies and allergic reaction.
 A dog may have an asthma attack because he is allergic to some airborne irritants, such as cigarette smoke, dust, pollen, or other air pollutants.Other deeper underlying problems, such as worms, bacterial or viral infections, or even cancers, may also cause asthma in dogs.

 Certain dog breeds (e.g. pugs, malteses), due to the anatomy of their airways, are more prone to asthma.

 The cough can be a dry cough, but sometimes the dog may cough up some phlegm.
 Coughing is usually triggered by excitement and exercise.

 In addition, dogs with asthma also show some of the following signs:

-Conventional treatment for dog asthma is usually suppressing the asthma symptoms through the use of prescription drugs such as steroids, bronchodilators and antihistamines.
+Conventional treatment is usually suppressing the asthma symptoms through the use of prescription drugs.
+In particular, a dog with asthma will usually be prescribed: